shssoichiro/oxipng/README.md

 ## Git integration via [Trunk]

 [Trunk] is an extendable superlinter which can be used to run `oxipng` to automatically optimize `png`s when committing them into a git repo, or to gate any `png`s being added to a git repo on whether they are optimized.
-The [trunk] oxipng integration is [here](https://github.com/trunk-io/plugins/tree/main/linters/oxipng).
+The [trunk] Oxipng integration is [here](https://github.com/trunk-io/plugins/tree/main/linters/oxipng).

-To enable oxipng via [trunk]:
+To enable Oxipng via [trunk]:

 ```bash
 # to get the latest version: